 If you file your return under an extension, you must pay 90 percent of the tax shown on your return by the return's original due date.
 If you do not pay this amount, the department can charge you a penalty.
-The department can also charge you this penalty if you do not attach a copy of the Arizona extension to your return when you file.
-This penalty is 1⁄2 of 1 percent (.005) of the tax not paid for each 30 day period or fraction of a 30 day period.
+This penalty is /2 of 1 percent (.005) of the tax not paid for each 30 day period or fraction of a 30 day period.
 The department charges this penalty from the original due date of the return until the date you pay the tax.
 This penalty cannot exceed 25 percent of the unpaid tax.